-The proposed model network topology is shown in Figure 6.1 and resembles sub-regions of the NSW, SA and VIC network.
-We will assume similar branch ratings and resistances (Rs), reactances (Xs) to formulate the N and N-1 constraints.
-Based on this topology we will develop a prototype dispatch engine in C# .Net.
+The model's network topology is shown in Figure 5.2 and resembles sub-regions of the NEM to allow a wide range of constraint coefficients from 0.1 to 1.
+We assumed similar branch ratings and resistances (Rs), reactances (Xs) to those in areas of the NEM to formulate the N and N-1 constraints.
+Based on this topology we developed a prototype dispatch engine in C#.
+The key features of the model were: